Seemor

 Angela Pastificio117A+ (98)9.27.4Italian tasting

 Sushi Hyun Omakase has the highest score in our entire database.
-105. A+ with a food quality of 9.4.
+105. Food quality 9.4.
 It has 124 reviews.
 If you searched "best restaurants in Vancouver" on Google, it would be buried under places with thousands of reviews and lower food quality.
+That's the whole problem with popularity-based rankings.

 Explore locally loved restaurants in Vancouver →